BITS Program: Required courses

 - Instructors

 This 4-week-long course is co-taught by McGill and University of the West Indies (UWI) teaching staff.
 McGill and UWI undergrad students will share the learning experience!
 This course introduces students to the island agri-food system and importation vs local production issues.
-Visits to the port of Barbados and grocery stores to view imports and current food situation.
-Visits to tropical orchards, parks, nurseries, and government centres to view varied aspects of local food production.
+Students will visit the port of Barbados and grocery stores to view imports and current food situation.
+They will also visit tropical orchards, parks, nurseries, and government centres to see varied aspects of local food production.

 AEBI 423